 Acknowledgments

 Financial support from the U.S. National Science Foundation (NSF awards EAR-1250394 to S.O.), the Alfred P. Sloan Foundation via the Deep Carbon Observatory (to S.O. and J.S.S.), a Shell-MIT Energy Initiative Fellowship, and the Kerr-McGee Professorship at MIT (to S.O.) is acknowledged.
 We thank Aaron Sattler (ExxonMobil Research and Engineering) for advice on inverting mass spectral data, Keith F. M. Thompson for providing the Eagle Ford rock sample, and Chris Clayton for an email exchange that inspired this work.
 Comments by Michael Lewan on an earlier draft of this paper are gratefully acknowledged.
+The data used in this study were collected while the primary author was a Ph.D. student in the MIT/WHOI Joint Program.

 References